kwhrtsk/rails-k8s-demoapp/README.md

 # Start mysql and redis container, and build rails app image and start.
 $ docker-compose -f docker-compose-preview.yml up -d

+# Open top page in your browser
 $ open http://localhost:3000/

+# Stop all containers and cleanup volumes
+$ docker-compose -f docker-compose-preview.yml down
 ```

 # Start local server processes with MySQL and Redis on Docker Compose